advantys/workflowgen-templates/processes/en/investment-application/README.md

 ### Download

 [Download this process](dist/investment-application-v1.xml.zip) and import it into your existing WorkflowGen environment.
 This process is also available with an Excel generation feature presented in [this WorkflowGen Knowledge Base article](https://www.workflowgen.com/kb/generate-excel-file-form-gridview/).
+You can run the process as-is or fully customize the form and the workflow definition to meet your specific needs.